sungpilpaek/flask_restful/README.md

 ### Installing

-In order to install, go to the flask_restful folder and run setup.py
+To install, go to the flask_restful folder and run setup.py
 ```
 cd flask_restful
 python setup.py install